 - Congrats to (now) Dr. Zonnino on successfully defending your PhD thesis on “Robot-assisted imaging of neuromuscular function: new insights on the neuromechanics of interaction control”.
 Andrea will continue to work in industry as a mechatronics engineer for a Haexel, a started from Rome, Italy, focused on rehabilitation robotics.

 - We just submitted a pre-print of our second paper that focuses on training propulsive function.
 Here we are using a robotic exoskeleton applying pulses of torque at the hip and knee joint during stance.
 Great work by Robbie!

-- Pre-print of our most recent study lead by Andria on training propulsion via belt accelerations now available here.
-Link to our tweet release:
+- Pre-print of our most recent study led by Andria on training propulsion via belt accelerations now available here.
+Here is a link to our tweet release.

 - Scenes from our first online group meeting on March 11th.

 - Congrats to Steve Buchanan who won the best poster award at the Henswear symposium!!!
 Way to go Steve!!!